ucsecurityteam/openapi-rpc-node/README.md

 }
 ```

-- Configure dependency schema source for your service here, we need this compiled json of all swagger docs of this service along with its dependent services (ones given in dependency.config.js as 'INTERNAL_SERVICE').
+- Configure the dependency schema source for your service here, we need this compiled json of all swagger docs of this service along with its dependent services (ones given in dependency.config.js as 'INTERNAL_SERVICE').
 There are couple of options to configure:
     - [Default] Write a custom logic to create this file and configure its location to be picked by the library.
-By default dependency_schemas.json is kept at service's root directory ie <service-name>/dependency_schemas.json
+By default, dependency_schemas.json is kept at the service's root directory ie <service-name>/dependency_schemas.json
     Example in platform.config.js put below configuration.
-In this case dependency_schemas.json is kept at service's root directory.
+In this case, dependency_schemas.json is kept in the service's root directory.

      ```Javascript
     "serviceDependencySchema" : {